topkecleon/telegram-bot-bash/README.md

 ```
 ./bashbot.rc start
 ```
-Now type ```ps -ef | grep bashbot``` to verify your Bot is running as the desired user.
+Type ```ps -ef | grep bashbot``` to verify your Bot is running as the desired user.

-If you use bashbot.rc to start your Bot as an other user your must use  bashbot.rc to manage your Bot!
+If you started bashbot by bashbot.rc you must use bashbot.rc also to manage your Bot!
 The following commands are availible:
 ```
 ./bashbot.rc start
 ./bashbot.rc stop